cdzombak/AlfredSwitchWindows/README.md

 ## Features
 - Switch between the open windows using Alfred
-- Switch between the Safari tabs using Alfred
+- Switch between tabs in Safari, Chrome, Brave, Opera, iTerm, and Ghostty using Alfred
 - Very quick comparing to the alternative implementations because of the native search implementation.

 ## Releases